 Because of its intensity, truffles are a controversial ingredient.
 Not everyone enjoys its flavors, and not all of its fans enjoy its flavors in the same concentration.
 Making your own truffle salt allows you to control exactly how much truffle is added to the blend.
 Simply add truffles to sea salt until you reach your preferred level of truffle intensity.

 A decent second choice: Porcini salt

-Porcini mushrooms are much less expensive than truffles, which means that it will cost much less to make your own flavored salt.
-Similarly, premade porcini salt is typically less expensive than truffle salt blends.
+Porcini mushrooms are much less expensive than truffles, so it will cost much less to make your own flavored salt.
+Similarly, pre-made porcini salt is typically less expensive than truffle salt blends.
 Use porcini salt as an affordable truffle salt alternative on roasted vegetables and other savory applications that require truffle salt.